MaloLM/arc-genesis/README.md

 ### By importing an external package

 Separating the solution from the evaluation notebook seems like a cleaner approach in terms of software development.
 In this approach, the evaluation notebook imports a package containing the solution to be evaluated.
 However, Kaggle makes this method a bit tricky to implement.
-Here's how to proceed:

-EXPLAIN
+See how to proceed in the dedicated notebook called `/source/kaggle_submission.ipynb`.

 ---